Whirlwind I: Design and construction

 By 1947, Forrester and collaborator Robert Everett completed the design of a high-speed stored-program computer for this task.
 Most computers of the era operated in bit-serial mode, using single-bit arithmetic and feeding in large words, often 48 or 60 bits in size, one bit at a time.
 This was simply not fast enough for their purposes, so Whirlwind included sixteen such math units, operating on a complete 16-bit word every cycle in bit-parallel mode.
 Ignoring memory speed, Whirlwind ("20,000 single-address operations per second" in 1951) was essentially sixteen times as fast as other machines.
 Today, almost all CPUs perform arithmetic in "bit-parallel" mode.

 The word size was selected after some deliberation.
 The machine worked by passing in a single address with almost every instruction, thereby reducing the number of memory accesses.
 For operations with two operands, adding for instance, the "other" operand was assumed to be the last one loaded.
 Whirlwind operated much like a reverse Polish notation calculator in this respect; except there was no operand stack, only an accumulator.
 The designers felt that 2048 words of memory would be the minimum usable amount, requiring 11 bits to represent an address, and that 16 to 32 instructions would be the minimum for another five bits — and so it was 16 bits.

 The Whirlwind design incorporated a control store driven by a master clock.
 Each step of the clock selected one or more signal lines in a diode matrix that enabled gates and other circuits on the machine.
 A special switch directed signals to different parts of the matrix to implement different instructions.
 In the early 1950s, Whirlwind I "would crash every 20 minutes on average."

 Whirlwind construction started in 1948, an effort that employed 175 people, including 70 engineers and technicians.
-In the third quarter of 1949, the computer was advanced enough to solve an equation and display its solution on an oscilloscope, and even for the first animated and interactive computer graphic game.
+The use of carry save multiplication appears to have been first introduced in the Whirlwind computer in the late 1940s.
+In the third quarter of 1949, the computer was advanced enough to solve an equation and display its solution on an oscilloscope,.
+(By 1953 an animated, interactive bouncing-ball physics demonstration had been developed for the display and then further evolved into a simple game.)
 Finally Whirlwind "successfully accomplished digital computation of interception courses" on April 20, 1951.
 The project's budget was approximately $1 million a year, which was vastly higher than the development costs of most other computers of the era.
 After three years, the Navy had lost interest.
 However, during this time the Air Force had become interested in using computers to help the task of ground controlled interception, and the Whirlwind was the only machine suitable to the task.
 They took up development under Project Claude.